0gaurav4/MasterError/README.md

 # MasterError
 Train an AI model to solve programming problems and give improvements and solutions.
-(Correct Code, Error Solutions, Function, Class)
+(Correct Code, Error Solutions, Function, Class, Improvements)

 ### Check Your any code (complete or error)